ouspg/SecurityEngineering/Week4_Topic/README.md

 **Needed tools:**
 Virtual Machine (Linux)
-Firefox with FoxyProxy
 BurpSuite Community Edition
 Docker Engine
 Damn Vulnerable Web Application DVWA
+thc-hydra

 **Returnable file**
-File that you should return will be a PDF that contain clear screenshots of requested tasks and few explanations.
-This file should be returned to the Moodle return box.
+File that you should return will be a PDF or a github repository link that contain clear screenshots of requested tasks and few explanations.
+This file/link should be returned to the Moodle return box.

 ### Installing Burpsuite